 INVEST IN SHELVING

 Sound is an oddly destructive force, the reverberations of the waves hitting walls and shelves will shake them.
-I know that comes as the exact opposite of a surprise.
 Because of the vibrations, your shelves might collapse.
-You don’t want that, I don’t want that.
-Get some sturdy shelves, something that will stand up to your power chords.
+Get some sturdy shelves, place delicate items on lower shelves, and ensure the shelves are deep enough.
+You’ll want music room storage that can stand up to your power chords.

 CLEAR THE SPACE